 Parents of Primary to Elementary children who need regular before or after school care are advised to sign a BSC and/or ASC contract for the year.
 A contract can be obtained from the School Office.
 An annual contract is a considerable savings from the drop-in rate.
 Partial week plans (a minimum of three days required) are available and are charged on a prorated basis.

-ASC runs from 3:00-5:30pm.
+ASC runs from 3:00 – 6:00pm.
 The fee for use of part or all of each ASC session is $20 per child.
-BSC opens at 8:00am; the fee for the use of BSC service is $10.
+BSC opens at 7:00am; the fee for the use of part or all of the BSC service is $20.

 Chronic tardiness has an enormous impact on children.
 At the Elementary level, a lesson might be given to the whole class at the beginning of the day, and any child who arrives late may miss part of or the entire lesson.
 The late child also interrupts the class which can be embarrassing and, when chronic, disrespectful.
 In the Primary classes, the teacher takes time with each arriving child to welcome, connect, and assist the child in becoming engaged.
 A child arriving late finds the teacher already giving individual lessons and unable to free herself to make that vital connection.
 It is important to note that children themselves are uncomfortable when they arrive after the start of the school day.
 Children who are consistently tardy are reported to the Head of School.